Shop art print and framed art Dante and Virgile in Hell by William Bouguereau

 Dante and Virgile in Hell

-Dante and Virgil: A masterpiece by William Bouguereau
+Dante and Virgil: an ambitious work by William-Adolphe Bouguereau

 This artwork is a painting from the classical period.
 It belongs to the romanticism style.